thrnz/docker-wireguard-pia/README.md

 |KEEPALIVE=25|If defined, PersistentKeepalive will be set to this in the Wireguard config.
 |VPNDNS=8.8.8.8, 8.8.4.4|Use these DNS servers in the Wireguard config.
 Defaults to PIA's DNS servers if not specified.
 |PORT_FORWARDING=0/1|Whether to enable port forwarding.
 Requires ```USEMODERN=1``` and a supported server.
 Defaults to 0 if not specified.
 The forwarded port number is dumped to ```/pia-shared/port.dat``` for possible access by scripts in other containers.
-|EXIT_ON_FATAL=0|There is no error recovery logic at this stage.
+|EXIT_ON_FATAL=0/1|There is no error recovery logic at this stage.
 If something goes wrong we simply go to sleep.
 By default the container will continue running until manually stopped.
-Set this is set to 1 to force the container to exit when an error occurs.
+Set this to 1 to force the container to exit when an error occurs.
 Exiting on an error may not be desirable behavior if other containers are sharing the connection.

 ## Notes
 * PIA doesn't support Wireguard connections outside of their official app at this stage (June 2020), so use at your own risk.
 YMMV.